obr11/hello-world/README.md

 Hi people!

-I don't know anything about coding but I'm very intersted to learn!
+I don't know anything about coding but I'm very interested to learn!